MaxyQiu/AI_Traders/README.md

-# AI Trading Simulation
+# AI Traders

-A sophisticated AI-powered stock trading simulation where multiple AI agents compete in the stock market using different strategies and AI models.
+A sophisticated AI-powered stock trading simulation where the AI decisions are made through MCP and crew AI.

 ## 🚀 Features